AusDTO/dta-website/_posts/2018-11-09-update-on-ICT-procurement-transformation-work.md

 In the past 12 months we have also delivered a number of initiatives across the 10 recommendations, including:

-- Completing three whole-of-government supplier agreements to lower cost, increase flexibility and reduce risk for the Australian government.
+- Completing three whole-of-government supplier agreements to lower cost, increase flexibility and reduce risk for the Australian government
-- Upgrading the Digital Marketplace so that it is now one of the government’s top five largest multi-supplier ICT panels by volume, with almost three quarters of all contracts going to small and medium sized enterprises.
+- Upgrading the Digital Marketplace so that it is now one of the government’s top five largest multi-supplier ICT panels by volume, with almost three quarters of all contracts going to small and medium sized enterprises
-- Launching the hardware and software marketplaces to rationalise the digital panel sourcing process.
+- Launching the hardware and software marketplaces to rationalise the digital panel sourcing process
-- Commencing simplification of the standard IT contract template suite to make it easier to do business.
+- Commencing simplification of the standard IT contract template suite to make it easier to do business
-- Completing the Secure Cloud Strategy, while developing several other strategies such as the Digital Transformation Strategy.
+- Completing the Secure Cloud Strategy, while developing several other strategies such as the Digital Transformation Strategy

 ## Our lessons learned have been just as important, including:

 - Be clear about the principles.
 The ICT Procurement Taskforce report has a number of principles to guide the path forward.
-We utilise these to help set our direction and priorities.
+We utilise these to help set our direction and priorities
 - One size does not fit all.
-It is important to understand how and why buyers purchase in order to influence that process.
+It is important to understand how and why buyers purchase in order to influence that process
 - Consult a diverse set of perspectives.
 We introduced an exemplar process that seeks input in a time-boxed manner.
-It has been very effective at gaining a wide set of views to develop the content.
+It has been very effective at gaining a wide set of views to develop the content
 - Widespread change is required to ensure enduring impact.
-It is not as easy as just pulling one lever to have an impact, it requires multiple changes across the value chain.
+It is not as easy as just pulling one lever to have an impact, it requires multiple changes across the value chain

 ## The future is about being ‘open for business’